 1. Eat an Anti-Inflammatory Diet

-Instead, I recommend adopting the truly anti-inflammatory Pan-Asian Modified Mediterranean (PAMM) diet, which combines the best foods from the traditional Japanese and Mediterranean cultures, both known for their health and longevity.
+Instead, I recommend adopting the anti-inflammatory Pan-Asian Modified Mediterranean (PAMM) diet, which combines the best foods from the traditional Japanese and Mediterranean cultures, both known for their health and longevity.

 With the PAMM diet, you can eat moderate amounts of saturated fats from eggs, avocado, and animal protein.
 Plus, you want to limit (or better yet eliminate) sugar, white flours, and other simple carbohydrates that can lead to inflammation.
 Instead, fill your diet with vegetables, legumes, fresh fruits, lean proteins, cold-water fish such as wild caught salmon, and olive oil.

 Olive oil—in my opinion—is the secret sauce of the Mediterranean diet.
 Those that live in the Mediterranean basin and consume extra virgin olive oil on a daily basis are second only to the Okinawans in Japan (by just a few months) when it comes to worldwide longevity.
-The science is simple.
+The science is relatively simple.
 Olive oil is rich in polyphenols that support healthy cholesterol dynamics and reduce proinflammatory gene expression.

 2. Choose Foods Rich in Phytosterols

-You can find phytosterols in all plant foods, but you will find the highest concentration in plant oils, as well as nuts and legumes, including:
+You can find phytosterols in mostly all plant foods, but you will find the highest concentration in plant oils, as well as nuts and legumes, including:

 - Sesame seeds: 714 mg/100g